Lohri: Collecting Lohri items and trick–or–treating

-In various places of the Punjab, about 10 to 15 days before Lohri, groups of young and teenage boys and girls go around the neighbourhood collecting logs for the Lohri bonfire.
-In some places, they also collect items such as grains and jaggery which are sold and the sale proceeds are divided amongst the group.
+In various places of Punjab, India about 10 to 15 days before Lohri, groups of young and teenage boys and girls go around the neighbourhood collecting logs for the Lohri bonfire.
+In some places, they also collect items such as grains and jaggery which are sold, and the sale proceeds are divided among the group.

-In some parts of Punjab, there is a popular trick–or–treat activity which is engaged in by boys to select a group member to smear his face with ash and tie a rope around his waist.
+In some parts of Indian Punjab, there is a popular trick–or–treat activity which is engaged in by boys.
+They select a group member and smear his face with ash and tie a rope around his waist.
 The idea is for the selected person to act as a deterrent for people who refrain from giving Lohri items.
-The boys will sing Lohri songs asking for Lohri items.
+The boys sing Lohri songs asking for Lohri items.
 If not enough is given, the householder will be given an ultimatum to either give more or the rope will be loosened.
 If not enough is given, then the boy who has his face smeared will try to enter the house and smash clay pots or the clay stove.

 Practices

-During the day, children go from door to door singing songs and are given sweets and savories, and occasionally, money.
-Turning them back empty-handed is regarded inauspicious.
-Where families are welcoming newly-weds and new borns, the requests for treats increases.
+During the day, children go from door to door singing songs and are given sweets and savouries, and occasionally, money.
+Turning them away empty-handed is regarded as inauspicious.
+Where families are welcoming newly-weds and newborns, the requests for treats increases.

-The collections gathered by the children are known as Lohri and consist of til, gachchak, crystal sugar, gur (jaggery), moongphali (peanuts) and phuliya or popcorn.
+The collections gathered by the children are known as lohri and consist of sesame seeds, gajak, sugar candy, jaggery, peanuts and puffed rice or popcorn.
 Lohri is then distributed at night during the festival.
-Till, peanuts, popcorn and other food items are also thrown into the fire.
+Sesame seeds, peanuts, popcorn and other food items are also thrown into the fire.
 For some, throwing food into the fire represents the burning of the old year and start the next year on Makar Sankranti.

 The bonfire is lit at sunset in the main village square.
-People toss sesame seeds, gur, sugar-candy and rewaries on the bonfire, sit around it, sing and dance till the fire dies out.
+People toss sesame seeds, jaggery, sugar-candy and rewaries on the bonfire, sit around it, sing and dance till the fire dies out.
 Some people perform a prayer and go around the fire.
 This is to show respect to the natural element of fire, a tradition common in winter solstice celebrations.
-It is traditional to offer guests til, gachchak, gur, moongphali (peanuts) and phuliya or popcorn.
-Milk and water are also poured around the bonfire by Hindus to thank the Sun God and seeking his continued protection.
+It is traditional to offer guests til, gajak, jaggery, peanuts and puffed rice or popcorn.
+Milk and water are also poured around the bonfire by Hindus to thank the Sun God and seek his continued protection.

 Among some sections of the Sindhi community, the festival is traditionally celebrated as Lal Loi.
-On the day of Lal Loee children bring wood sticks from their grandparents and aunties and light a fire burning the sticks in the night with people enjoying, dancing and playing around the fire.
-The festival is gaining popularity amongst other Sindhis where Lohri is not a traditional festival.
+On the day of Lal Loi children bring wood sticks from their grandparents and aunties and light a fire burning the sticks in the night with people dancing and playing around the fire.
+The festival is gaining popularity among other Sindhis where Lohri is not a traditional festival.

 Lohri and the financial year

-Historically, during the 19th century, revenue for winter crops was collected either on Lohri or Maghi.
+Historically, during the 19th-century, revenue for winter crops was collected either on Lohri or Maghi.